postmanlabs/labs-docs/src/pages/docs/collaborating-in-postman/adding-private-network.md

 1. (Optional) Select a folder or create one to keep elements organized.
 1. Select **Add**.

-When you add an API to the [Private API Network](https://go.postman.co/network/private), it's visible to your Postman team, but isn't visible to [partners](/docs/collaborating-in-postman/using-workspaces/partner-workspaces/).
+When you add an API to the [Private API Network](https://go.postman.co/network/private), it's visible to your Postman team.

 The APIs that you add to the Private API Network reflect the latest state of the API in your team workspace.
 In other words, changes made to the API in the workspace are reflected in the network in real time.